ilgooz/handbook/marketing/README.md

   - Architecture, how to join the community, storytelling, broad-interest news, how it's made, how it works demos
 - Keep article length around a 4-6 minute read
 - Attach accompanying graphic or image
-  - Align imagery with the existing graphic style/format
+  - Align imagery with the existing graphics style/format
 - Capitalize only the first word and/or proper nouns in titles.
 Use catchy title
 - Hyperlink to MESG.com pages and to other relevant articles often throughout article
 - Use tags to categorize Medium articles appropriately (e.g. Announcments, Development, etc)